krix38/snake/README.md

 # snake
-Snake written in .NET Core 2.0 in 3 hours :)
+Snake written in .NET Core 2.0

 To compile and run write `dotnet run` in project dir